abhinavsingh/proxy.py/README.md

                         proxy.HttpProxyPlugin.
   --enable-devtools     Default: False.
 Enables integration with Chrome
                         Devtool Frontend.
+  --enable-events       Default: False.
+Enables core to dispatch lifecycle
+                        events.
+Plugins can be used to subscribe for core events.
   --enable-static-server
                         Default: False.
 Enable inbuilt static file server.
                         Optionally, also use --static-server-dir to serve